canastro/blog/content/blog/2019-09-02-react-ui-lib-part2/index.md

 ---

 This is a series of posts about how to create a module of reusable ui components with typescript, storybook and styled components:
-* Part 1 - Bootstrap your project and sample app
+* Part 1 - React UI-Kit - Setup, Create first component and Sample app
-* Part 2 - Adding a default theme
+* Part 2 - React UI-Kit - Adding a theme

 Most likely your components will have some common UI characteristics, such as colors, paddings, fonts, etc. having a theme to normalize this will come handy.